FuelLabs/sway/docs/book/src/blockchain-development/external_code.md

 In this case, the `does_not_exist_in_the_target` function will return `_foo * 3`.

-## How does this differ from calling a contract?

-Unlike a normal [contract call](./calling_contracts.md), the context of the contract running `run_external` is retained for the loaded code.

-Additionally, the ABI of the external contract is not required.
-The proxy contract has no knowledge of the external contract except for its `ContractId`.

 ## Limitations

 Some limitations of `run_external` function are:

 - It can only be used with other contracts.
 Scripts, predicates, and library code cannot be run externally.
-- You cannot call an external function that accesses storage in the target contract.
-For example, if the target contract has a function with a storage annotation such as `#[storage(read)]` or `#[storage(write)]`, the function must be called directly from the target contract instead of the proxy.
+- You cannot run an external function that accesses a storage varibale that only exists in the external implementation.